ShinyRice/citpass/README.md

 can guess correctly what's my opinion on systemd, so let's not get into that.

-About the second point, I'm aware there's [tpm](https://github.com/nmeum/tpm/), as well as [spm](https://notabug.org/kl3/spm/), and a myriad other small/smaller password managers written in POSIX shell.
+About the second point, I'm aware there's [tpm](https://github.com/nmeum/tpm/), as well as [spm](https://notabug.org/kl3/spm/), and a myriad other small/smaller password managers written in various scripting languages.
 Most of them, however, have the same "flawed" defaults, in the way I described in the first point.
 If, ultimately, I give up writing this utility, I may rewrite it in POSIX shell, making use of programs like grep/ripgrep and gpg.